frederic-perez/AmE-dictionary/data/dictionary.md

 __expeditiously__
 __expendable<sup>1</sup>__ _adj_
 __expendable<sup>2</sup>__ _n_ Something that is expendable.
-__expenditure__ _n_ :seven: (expenditures) In a trip budget, you need to add up all your expenditures, such as hotel, car rental and food costs against the money you have brought to spend.
+__expenditure__ _n_ :eight: (expenditures) In a trip budget, you need to add up all your expenditures, such as hotel, car rental and food costs against the money you have brought to spend.
 An expenditure is money spent on something.
 Expenditure is often used when people are talking about budgets.
 It is the government’s job to decide what to do with tax money collected, or in other words, to determine the expenditure of public funds.
 The word is more than a long way of saying expense.
 In business, an expenditure implies an investment, something that will bring value over time. _Going to the theater is our number one expenditure._
 __expertise__
 __expiate__ _v_ :two: __1__ To extinguish the guilt incurred by. __2__ To make amends for.
 __explant__ _v_ To remove (living tissue) from the natural site of growth and place in a medium for culture.